-Recently 15 macrozoobenthic species have been identified as introduced on the German Baltic Sea coast (Fig. 1).
-It seems that only the polychaete Marenzelleria viridis was directly introduced by ocean shipping.
+Recently 14 macrozoobenthic species have been identified

+as aliens on the German Baltic Sea coast (Fig. 1).
+It seems that only the polychaete Marenzelleria cf. viridis was directly introduced by ocean shipping.
 All other species either come from the Pontocaspian and are transported through canals with inland waterway crafts or were at first introduced into the North Sea and transported from here through the Kiel Canal or by natural drift in water currents to the Baltic.
-At present two North Sea species (example: amphipod Corophium multisetosum) are considered as introduced on the German Baltic Sea coast, because they arrived in this area through the Kiel Canal.
+The recent occurrences of the polychaete Polydora ligerica, the prawn Palaemonetes varians and the amphipod Corophium multisetosum in German Baltic waters are probably results of a natural range extension.

-The share of the introduced species compared to the total macrozoobenthic species numbers amounts to 3%.
+The share of the alien species compared to the total macrozoobenthic species numbers amounts to 3%.
 Relevant ecological and economic damages by introduced macroinvertebrates are not known on the German Baltic Sea coast as yet.
-Also mass forms as e.g. the polychaete Marenzelleria viridis did not apparently replace any native species.
-The relatively distinct bioturbation of M. viridis could have effects on the biogeochemical cycle, although without consequences for the entire Baltic Sea.
+Also mass forms as e.g. the polychaete Marenzelleria cf. viridis did not apparently replace any native species.
+The relatively distinct bioturbation of M. cf. viridis could have effects on the biogeochemical cycle, although without consequences for the entire Baltic Sea.